trevorbox/service-mesh-patterns/auth/README.md

 See [Authentication Policy](https://istio.io/v1.4/docs/reference/config/security/istio.authentication.v1alpha1/)

-This example will use the bookinfo app to demonstrate ORIGIN and PEER authentication to the productpage service.
-The oauth2 proxy in the gateway will take care of passing th authorization header to productpage after the user logs into Okta - required for ORIGIN authentication. mtls is handles for us by Istio - required for PEER authentication.
+This example uses the bookinfo app to demonstrate ORIGIN and PEER authentication to the productpage service.
+The oauth2 proxy in the gateway will take care of passing the authorization header to productpage after the user logs into Okta - required for ORIGIN authentication. mtls is handled for us by Istio - required for PEER authentication.

 > Note: since productpage won't natively propagate the authroization header, we can't use the same Policy on other downstream services.